Money and marriage for LGBT+ couples: What to know

 Of course, marriage is a personal choice and may not be for everyone.
 For partners who do decide to marry, reviewing your joint financial plan can help ensure that you take advantage of the many benefits and opportunities available.
 For those looking to take the next step, here are a few ideas:

-- Expand your horizons.
-E*TRADE and Morgan Stanley have educational resources spanning saving, investing, and retirement topics.
+- Expand your know-how: E*TRADE and Morgan Stanley have educational resources spanning saving, investing, and retirement topics.

-- Talk to a professional.
-A financial consultant or advisor can help you find the right solution if you don’t want to go at it alone.
-“If you're not utilizing professional advice, then there could be ways to improve your financial plan that you don't know about yet,” Canlas says.
+- Talk to a professional: A financial advisor can help you find the right solution if you don’t want to go at it alone.1 “If you're not utilizing professional advice, then there could be ways to improve your financial plan that you don't know about yet,” Canlas says.

 How can E*TRADE help?